apache/mxnet/docs/tutorials/onnx/super_resolution.md

 mod.set_params(arg_params=arg, aux_params=aux, allow_missing=True, allow_extra=True)
 ```

-Module API's forward method requires Batch of data as input.
+Module API's forward method requires batch of data as input.
 We will prepare the data in that format and feed it to the forward method.

 ```python